maplibre/maplibre-rs/docs/src/rfc/webworker-transfer.md

 There are several ways to do this:

 1. Reinterpreting between Rust structs (WebAssembly memory) and bytes
-2. Using a well-defined format like Captnproto or Flatbuffers
+2. **Using a well-defined format like Cap'n Proto or Flatbuffers** (Accepted solution)

 The second option has the benefit of being safer.
+Therefore, the current implementation for APCs is using it.
 By using established libraries for doing  the reinterpretation we do not have to deal with alignment, padding bytes, and avoiding undefined behavior.

 One might ask why we can not use the well-known library [bytemuck](https://docs.rs/bytemuck/latest/bytemuck/) to do